COVER Protocol 24-Hour Trading Volume Hits $16.59 Million (COVER)

-COVER Protocol (CURRENCY:COVER) traded 16.3% lower against the US dollar during the 24-hour period ending at 19:00 PM E.T. on December 16th.
-In the last week, COVER Protocol has traded up 18.4% against the US dollar.
-One COVER Protocol coin can now be bought for about $188.07 or 0.00397019 BTC on cryptocurrency exchanges.
-COVER Protocol has a market cap of $14.89 million and approximately $16.59 million worth of COVER Protocol was traded on exchanges in the last day.
+COVER Protocol (CURRENCY:COVER) traded 16.3% lower against the US dollar during the twenty-four hour period ending at 14:00 PM Eastern on December 18th.
+One COVER Protocol coin can currently be purchased for about $188.07 or 0.00397019 BTC on popular exchanges.
+During the last week, COVER Protocol has traded up 18.4% against the US dollar.
+COVER Protocol has a total market capitalization of $14.89 million and approximately $16.59 million worth of COVER Protocol was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.